- Academic Progress

 - with 50% of the coursework complete

-- The amount of time you will have to complete the work will be determined by the instructor, but it cannot be later than the last day of classes in the following term.
+- The instructor will determine the time the student will have to complete the work, but it cannot be later than the last day of classes in the following term.

-- If you do not complete the outstanding work by the agreed date, the incomplete grade becomes an F. F grades cannot be removed or changed.
+- If the student does not complete the outstanding work by the agreed date, the incomplete grade (I) becomes an F. F grades cannot be removed or changed.

-- Note that incomplete grades may result in academic action by the Committee on Student Progress and failure to meet satisfactory academic progress by the Office of Financial Aid.
+- Incomplete grades may result in academic action by the Committee on Student Progress and failure to meet satisfactory academic progress by the Office of Financial Aid.

 Independent Study is offered only when a student’s degree requirements may not be met by a regularly scheduled class.
 Both undergraduate and graduate students are permitted to take from one to six credits of Independent Study outside their areas of specialization.
 Each Department/Program, however, determines the total number of credits of Independent Study that a student may take within the area of specialization.
 These credits may be taken either in the student’s area of specialization or as unrestricted electives.